A mass rezoning of much of Bentonville, along with an entirely new development code, was approved by the City Council on Tuesday, April 14.

 The new code's stated purpose includes promoting "compact and mixed-use development in the form of centers and neighborhoods" and limiting "the amount and scale of districts focused on single uses."

-Additionally, developments over 40 acres would have to include a mix of zoning districts, meaning they couldn’t all be one thing.
+Additionally, developments over 40 acres must include a mix of zoning districts, meaning they can't all be one thing.

 Some Areas Could See More Development

-However, some areas would see meaningful changes to what can be built.
+However, some areas will see meaningful changes to what can be built.

 Single Family Homes Exception

-The old R-2, R-3 and R-4 designations would be absorbed into new transect districts, but R-1 would not.
+By contrast, the old R-2, R-3 and R-4 designations were absorbed into new transect districts.

 "There's a large portion of Bentonville who loves their R-1, suburban, single family neighborhood, so we left that zoning district in," he said.